aiops/docs/docs/send_logs/logstash.md

    # structuring the output event
    ruby {
         code => '
+                # create an application in logsight http://localhost:4200/pages/profile or via the API and use the ID here
 		event.set("applicationId", "c87f6960-69f6-4ecc-888a-7ac58a69fae5")
-		# tag can be set dynamicallym=, e.g., container_image_id
+		# tag can be set dynamically, e.g., container_image_id
 		event.set("tag", event.get('tag'))
                 # this needs to contain the message of the log
 		event.set("message", event.get('[log][msg]'))
 		'
         }